alephium/www/src/content/blog/Alephium-Naming-Competition-c1b736797461/index.md

 _Are not eligible for rewards:_

-- <span id="ea43">_Individuals who have not reached legal majority age in their country of residence._</span>
+- _Individuals who have not reached legal majority age in their country of residence._
-- <span id="73fc">_Individuals on sanctions lists or who are in countries listed on_ <a href="https://www.seco.admin.ch/seco/fr/home/Aussenwirtschaftspolitik_Wirtschaftliche_Zusammenarbeit/Wirtschaftsbeziehungen/exportkontrollen-und-sanktionen/sanktionen-embargos/sanktionsmassnahmen.html" class="markup--anchor markup--li-anchor" data-href="https://www.seco.admin.ch/seco/fr/home/Aussenwirtschaftspolitik_Wirtschaftliche_Zusammenarbeit/Wirtschaftsbeziehungen/exportkontrollen-und-sanktionen/sanktionen-embargos/sanktionsmassnahmen.html" rel="noopener" target="_blank"><em>SECO’s sanctions list</em></a> _or where crypto-assets have been banned._</span>
+- _Individuals on sanctions lists or who are in countries listed on_ <a href="https://www.seco.admin.ch/seco/fr/home/Aussenwirtschaftspolitik_Wirtschaftliche_Zusammenarbeit/Wirtschaftsbeziehungen/exportkontrollen-und-sanktionen/sanktionen-embargos/sanktionsmassnahmen.html" class="markup--anchor markup--li-anchor" data-href="https://www.seco.admin.ch/seco/fr/home/Aussenwirtschaftspolitik_Wirtschaftliche_Zusammenarbeit/Wirtschaftsbeziehungen/exportkontrollen-und-sanktionen/sanktionen-embargos/sanktionsmassnahmen.html" rel="noopener" target="_blank"><em>SECO’s sanctions list</em></a> _or where crypto-assets have been banned._
-- <span id="939e">_Alephium employees, consultants and their families._</span>
+- _Alephium employees, consultants and their families._